tytydraco/yessleep/out/My_parents_told_me_not_to_look_back_I_didnt_listen.md

 Everyone nodded, except for the two girls.
 “Wait!
 Remember Evelyn said something about her parents’ warning?
 I’m sure there’s a reason for that!
 I don’t think it’s a great idea to stay overnight…” Jane complained.

 “Oh please, I am going back there to find out what the issue is.
 If you are scared, you can ‘drop out’ of here.”
-Chris complained.
+I complained.

 All eyes were on the two girls.